lomorel/SynAnthrop/README.md

 ### Distribution map

 Plotting these maps allows to visualise the locations of observations and of randomly selected sites.
-Orange plots represent observation sites and purple ones the sites randomly selected.

 ``` r
 sub_distri <- subset(ssi_results[[3]], Resolution == "200")